cblck/cmake_template/README_dependencies.md

 Note about install commands:
 - for Windows, we use [choco](https://chocolatey.org/install).
-- for macOS, we use [brew](https://brew.sh/).
 - In case of an error in cmake, make sure that the dependencies are on the PATH.

-### Too Long, Didn't Install

-This is a really long list of dependencies, and it's easy to mess up.
-That's why:

 #### Setup-cpp